Pemphigus vulgaris in Adult

 - Paraneoplastic pemphigus – Associated with underlying neoplasms (non-Hodgkin lymphoma, chronic lymphocytic leukemia, Castleman disease, thymomas, sarcomas, Waldenström macroglobulinemia).

 - Erythema multiforme – This condition may appear clinically identical to paraneoplastic pemphigus.
 Patients may have a history of previous episodes that resolved within 2-4 weeks.
-The presence of classic "target" lesions of the skin are more consistent with erythema multiforme.
+The presence of classic "target" lesions of the skin is more consistent with erythema multiforme.

 - Bullous pemphigoid – Tense vesicles and bullae are the predominant feature of this condition, and only 20% of patients have oral involvement.